 I’ve mentioned Briere and Murray.
 The other major signing of the off-season was fighter George Parros.
 He’ll be good to have on some nights, but don’t look for him to have a major impact on the team with the 5 or so minutes per game that he’ll play.

 Ok, so I’ve discussed the moves and/or lack of moves the Canadiens made during the summer.
 I’m very lukewarm about all the additions.
-Not because I dislike any of the players, because I HATE the mix.
+Not because I dislike any of the players, because I really dislike the mix.

 This is how opening lineup looks like: